osmandapp/web/main/docs/user/plugins/index.md

 #### Enable plugin

-Enabling the Ski map view plugin is a quick way to set up OsmAnd Ski Map.
 The plugin can add a default Skiing profile.
 If it hasn't already been used, the default Skiing profile has Ski navigation, [Winter and ski map style](../map/vector-maps.md#winter-and-ski) already configured for it.
 Otherwise, the profile will remember the settings from the last use.

 To enable the **Ski Map view plugin**, do the following: